ceky/FrontEndear/coding/_posts/2016-03-15-classes-in-javascript.md

 ---
 layout: blog-article
-title: Classes in javascript
+title: Practical javascript&#58; Classes
 description: ES2015 classes are not something really new.
 Just the syntax is so much better than in the previous version of javascript.
 tags:
 - OOP
 - javascript
 - ES2015